 1) You do not own your hub (the place where potential supporters turn to make key decisions about your organization)

-Even a few years ago, having a social media hub was a big deal and a good idea.
-A “hub” could be your organization’s blog or website.
+Even a few years ago, having a social media hub on your website was a good idea.
+A hub could be your organization’s blog or website.
 It was a place where audiences could turn to learn about your organization, current happenings, and its goals and values.
-But, increasingly, we find that social media channels are a huge driver of visitation to cultural organizations, that audiences find out about organizations primarily from social media channels, and that landing audiences on social media channels increase the likelihood of conversion compared to landing them on an organization’s website.
+But, increasingly, we find that social media channels are a driver of visitation to cultural organizations, that audiences find out about organizations primarily from social media channels, and that landing audiences on social media channels increases the likelihood of conversion compared to landing them on an organization’s website.
 It is undeniable: Facebook has power as an important source for valuable word of mouth endorsement and the sharing of stories.

 This changes how we need to think about website views.
 Your own website views don’t tell much of a story – and they are thus becoming more like useless vanity metrics that distract organizations.
 Facebook’s want to keep us on its site, coupled with the fact that we already know that the website serves as a place for basic information rather than visitation motivation for cultural organizations, means that those organizations still reporting website views like they are key performance indicators (rather than simple diagnostic metrics) are behind the times and missing the boat.

 Facebook changes affect how our organizations interact with potential supporters.
-And these new features affect how we need to think about message delivery, control of messaging, content marketing, and audience awareness of what matters most to our organizations.
+And new Facebook features affect how we think about message delivery, control of messaging, content marketing, and audience awareness of what matters most to our organizations.

 2) Facebook is pay to play (and you cannot afford not to play)

-I cannot begin to tell you how many cultural industry conference presentations I’ve sat through over the years that included the line: “And the best thing about social media is that it’s free!”
-While I’ve called this sentence the ultimate sign of an ineffective organization on social media before (social media takes a lot of time, creativity, skill, agility, PR perspective, time, time, and more time… and those things just aren’t free), Facebook really is pay to play today.
+I cannot begin to tell you how many cultural industry conference presentations I have sat through over the years that included the line: ”And the best thing about social media is that its free! ” While I have called this sentence the ultimate sign of an ineffective organization on social media before (social media takes a lot of time, creativity, skill, agility, PR perspective, time, time, and more time – and those things just aren’t free), Facebook really is pay to play today.

 Facebook rewards compelling content that gets high response levels with message delivery to more eyeballs.
 That’s great!
 It means that engaging stories are more likely to reach more people than stories that aren’t engaging!
-But on social media, not all of our audiences are equal (i.e. an influencer or a potential visitor to a cultural organization is a more valuable than a person with no propensity to visit and who doesn’t care about your mission but likes pretty pictures).
-And the people who matter most (potential supporters) care more about your mission messaging than your pretty pictures alone.
-Anyone can rig vanity metrics or purchase social media followers (robots), but a whole lotta likes doesn’t necessarily mean they were from the right people (or even real people) who will act in your organization’s best interests.
+But on social media, not all of our audiences are the same (i.e. an influencer or a potential visitor to a cultural organization may be more valuable than a person with no propensity to visit and who doesn’t care about your mission but likes pretty pictures).
+And the people who matter most (potential supporters) may care more about your mission messaging than your pretty pictures alone.
+Anyone can rig vanity metrics or purchase social media followers (robots), but a whole lot of “likes” doesn’t necessarily mean they were from the right people (or even real people) who will act in your organizations best interests.

 Boosting Facebook posts is a necessity.
 It helps target audiences with similar interests who are more likely to care about your mission.
 It can help you hit more locals when communicating about events.
 It helps you communicate who you are to your followers rather than simply the pretty picture posts that are low in demonstrating your brand attributes but can more easily reach a lot of people.

-I’m not at all saying that you need to dedicate your whole budget to social media (here’s the data-informed equation for how much you should spend on audience acquisition if you are a visitor-serving organization).
-I’m saying this: If you want to be effective on Facebook, you’re increasingly going to need to pay for it.
-And this is a big deal because it does affect your marketing budget and the way that we need to think about social media.
+I’m not at all saying that you need to dedicate your whole budget to social media (Here is the data-informed equation for how much you should spend on audience acquisition if you are a visitor-serving organization).
+I’m saying this: If you want to be effective on Facebook, you may increasingly need to pay for it.
+And this is a big deal because it affects your marketing budget and the way that we need to think about social media.
 Also, it’s best to experiment and create an understanding of what kind of content needs what kind of boost in order to invest your marketing resources most effectively.

 3) Organizations need to walk their talk (every dang day)

 Are you marketing as more of an attraction than a mission-driven organization?
-Living in this outdated world comes at a cost.
+Promoting primarily attraction-based messages comes at a cost.
 Social media allows for real-time sharing, and what you share is who you are as an organization.
-We cannot say, “We’re impactful!” once on our website and call it a day.
+We cannot say, ”We’re impactful!” once on our website and call it a day.
 We must show how we are impactful by way of the messages that we promulgate on Facebook and social media platforms every day.

 Social media is about engaging people in our missions.
-Social media is not about “using technology.”
-When we mess this up, we make bad choices and bad investments that do not advance our missions or our institutions.
-When we think it is all about using technology, we focus too much on “vanity metrics” and try to increase likes at the expense of engagement in our mission and purpose.
-Facebook recently announced a change that will make “rigging” engagement even more difficult: Facebook is taking active steps to suppress click bait posts.
-Moves to suppress “click bait” demand more authenticity and meaningful content from organizations on Facebook.
-It increases the need to constantly create on-brand content, and demands that organizations figure out who they really are and show it every dang day.
-That’s a big deal and it should inform how we think about everything we do in today’s world – not just everything we do on Facebook.
+Social media is not about using technology.
+When we mess this up, we risk making bad choices and bad investments that do not advance our missions or our institutions.
+When we think it is all about using technology, we focus too much on vanity metrics and try to increase likes at the expense of engagement in our mission and purpose.

 This Internet thing?
-It’s not going anywhere.
-And although we’re always discussing who is using what platform and why (and that is important!), the fact remains that Facebook and other social media platforms play a big role in how our organizations interact and communicate with potential supporters – a starring role, in fact.
+Its not going anywhere.
+And although we are always discussing who is using what platform and why (and that is important!), the fact remains that Facebook and other social media platforms play a big role in how our organizations interact and communicate with potential supporters - a starring role, in fact.

-Social media has changed us, to be sure, but organizations may be able to be a bit more agile when they realize that evolutionary Facebook changes (like the ones mentioned here) are shepherding our entire organizations in a new direction.
-These “little” Facebook changes over time have a big impact in how market trends and brand expectations develop.
-Management teams within organizations cannot sit around deciding how to manage Facebook without acknowledging that, in a big way, Facebook manages management
+Social media has changed us, to be sure, but organizations may be able to be a bit more agile when they realize that evolutionary Facebook changes are shepherding our entire organizations in a new direction.
+Little Facebook changes over time have a big impact in how market trends and brand expectations develop.
+Management teams within organizations cannot sit around deciding how to manage Facebook without acknowledging that, in a big way, Facebook manages management.